Laukit13/Laukit13/README.md

 <img align="right" src="https://github.com/Laukit13/Laukit13/blob/main/Gifs/200w.gif" />

-- 🔭 I’m currently working on multiple projects Based on NLP .
+- 🔭 I’m currently working on multiple projects Based on NLP & Computer Vision.
 - 🧮 I’m currently learning LLMs & VLMs.
 - 👯 I’m looking to collaborate on any GenAI related research project.
 - 📫 How to reach me: You can contact me via [Gmail](laukitmandal02@gmail.com) or connect with me on [LinkdIn](https://www.linkedin.com/in/laukitmandal/)